 Invest in your customer-facing team: the dividends will pay off.

-Customer service is about more than just answering questions.
-Although excellent service looks slightly different for every company, there are commonly shared values:
+Quality customer service is about more than just answering questions.
+Although excellent service looks slightly different for every industry, there are commonly shared values:

 - Ease of use